ruthleeyl/Getting-CleaningData/CodeBook.md

 As there are no NA/Infinity values, I proceed to find the average of each variable for each subject and each activity.
 Please refer to README.md for greater detail in the data clearning processs.

-(E) Description of the variables in the tidydata.csv file
+(E) Description of the variables in the tidydata.txt file

 (1) Dimensions:
 (a)There are 180 observations (30 Subjects for each of the 6 Activities)